JMU-Wearable-Computing/haptic-glove/README.md

 - Changed part J1 to be an accurate JST-PH connector
 - (TODO) Shifted Arduino placement to allow for more clearance between the Arduino and the motor headers
 - (TODO) Implemented graphic to denote onboard IMU directions
 - (TODO) Added a spot to write the board's device ID
+- (TODO) Shifted some silkscreen placements so that text is not cut off by pads

 ## Eagle PCB Set-Up